joseph-a-levine/authoring/_older/october_2024.md

 Of course, the problem with wanting to learn how transformers work is that *no one* understands how they work: there are a bunch of very smart people at Google and Anthropic etc. working on mechanistic interpretability who want to know this much more than I do.{% sidenote "mechi-id" "I'm being facetious: mechanistic interpretability seeks to understand models made up of transformers, not the transformers themselves.
 But that's what I want, too." %} But the building blocks, the math bits, are out there for the understanding.

 I now understand transformers to the point where I've manually coded a few small models, including GPT-2, and I have no great insight.
-If you want my curriculum, it's in this sidenote.{% sidenote "sidenote-id" "This is a random sidenote" %}
+If you want my curriculum, it's in this sidenote.{% sidenote "sidenote-id" "Read this.
+Read and implemented [this](https://nlp.seas.harvard.edu/annotated-transformer/).
+Read and *loved* [this](https://transformer-circuits.pub/2021/framework/index.html).
+Coded [this](https://colab.research.google.com/github/neelnanda-io/Easy-Transformer/blob/clean-transformer-demo/Clean_Transformer_Demo_Template.ipynb).
+Read [this](https://jalammar.github.io/illustrated-transformer/) and [this](https://blog.nelhage.com/post/transformers-for-software-engineers/).
+Did the exercises in [this](https://arena-ch1-transformers.streamlit.app/[1.5]_Grokking_and_Modular_Arithmetic)." %}